Lyme Disease Research

 White Buffalo Inc. is involved in numerous studies that examine how to reduce tick abundance.

 "An Integrated and Individual Tick Management Program to Reduce Risk of Lyme Disease in a Residential Endemic Area," Redding, Connecticut: A collaborative effort between White Buffalo Inc., and the Connecticut Agricultural Experiment Station to evaluate whether localized deer population reductions can reduce Ixodes tick abundance and subsequent risk of Lyme disease.
-Funding provided by the Center for Disease Control.
+Funding provided by the Centers for Disease Control and Prevention (CDC).

 "Control of the tick, Ixodes scapularis Say, on white-tailed deer at a suburban Lyme disease focus," Old Lyme, Connecticut